Corporate ownership of “expensive” dwellings

 The ATED Return

-- The return year runs to 31 March, and returns must be submitted and tax paid by 30 April at the start (yes, we do mean the start!) of the year (with transitional rules for 2013 and for properties entering the regime in 2015 and 2016 as a result of the reduction in the limits).
+- The return year runs to 31 March, and returns must be submitted and tax paid by 30 April at the start (yes, we do mean the start!) of the year.

 - A separate return is needed for each property (with separate bands) liable to ATED.
 Thus a company with three “expensive dwellings” each worth £2.5m would have three annual charges of £15,400 each (not a single charge of £35,900 on the aggregate value of £7.5m).